Claude Montal: Early life and education

-Montal was a successful student, and by the age of 20 he had become a teacher at the Institute, covering such subjects as grammar, geography, music, and mathematics.
+Montal was a successful student, and by the age of 20 he had become a teacher at the institute, covering such subjects as grammar, geography, music, and mathematics.
 He contributed to the curriculum, developing a new way to teach solfeggio, and working on materials that could be sensed by touch.
-He helped Charles Barbier to create a precursor braille system, which Louis Braille – a fellow student nine years younger than him – subsequently developed.
-He also developed relief charts for use in geometry and collaborated in creating an early system of musical notation.
+He developed relief charts for use in geometry and collaborated in creating an early system of musical notation.

-Many of his colleagues spent their lives teaching at the Institute, but Montal chose to pursue an independent life.
+Many of his colleagues spent their lives teaching at the institute, but Montal chose to pursue an independent life.
 An earlier student had managed to learn to tune pianos, and was successful in making a decent living at that trade, so Montal set out to learn those skills, at the same time teaching himself to dismantle and repair pianos.
 He hired someone to read to him everything he could find about the theory and practice of tuning, and soon had developed his own method of setting a temperament, based, as he put it, on both theory and practice.

 Independent life as piano technician, author, and manufacturer

 At the age of 30, Montal left the Institute and set off to make his living as an independent piano technician.
 He soon branched out into other areas, teaching classes in piano tuning at a piano store, and buying, repairing, and reselling used instruments.
-His tuning classes became the basis for a short book about tuning, "Abrégé de l’Art d’accorder soi-même son piano" (Brief version of the Art of Tuning Your Piano Yourself).
+His tuning classes became the basis for a short book about tuning, "Abrégé de l'Art d'accorder soi-même son piano" (Brief version of the Art of Tuning Your Piano Yourself).
 This he sold at the Great Paris Exposition of 1834, and two years later expanded it into a much longer, more detailed work, published under the same name.
 In this expanded book, he covered a wide range of topics, including repairs and the history of the piano.
 Meanwhile, his piano-repair business had evolved into the manufacture of new pianos.
 He began with one helper in 1833, and by 1839 he had 13 employees and had completed 175 instruments.
 In 1844, he was making 90 pianos a year.

 In the ensuing years, Montal gained a reputation for the quality of workmanship of his pianos, and was reviewed favorably by the musical press, who placed him in the ranks of the very best French piano manufacturers, just below the two best known firms of Pleyel and Érard.
 He concentrated his attention on various styles of upright piano, which was replacing the square piano as the predominant design.
 Montal developed his own features, beginning with double-escapement actions for uprights (an adaptation of Sébastien Érard's invention for grands), and later developed a system for transposition of the keyboard, and the use of adjustable iron bars to stabilize the instrument when subjected to climate change.
 He also produced very decorative instruments, seeking inroads into the luxury market.